qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/loadlayer.rst

 .. index:: map layer registry; adding a layer

-Adding a layer to the registry
+Adding a layer to the registry:

 ::

   QgsMapLayerRegistry.instance().addMapLayer(layer)

-Layers are destroyed automatically on exit, however if you want to delete the layer explicitly, use
+Layers are destroyed automatically on exit, however if you want to delete the layer explicitly, use:

 ::

   QgsMapLayerRegistry.instance().removeMapLayer(layer_id)

-For a list of loaded layers and layer ids, use
+For a list of loaded layers and layer ids, use:

 ::